microservices-api/kubernetes-microprofile-lab/README.md

     $ oc process -f https://github.com/openshift/origin/raw/master/examples/helm/tiller-template.yaml -p TILLER_NAMESPACE="tiller" -p HELM_VERSION=v2.9.0 | oc create -f -
     $ oc rollout status deployment tiller
     ```
     Rollout process might take a few minutes to complete.
+You can check the status of the deployment using `oc get deployment`.
-1. If things go well, the following commands should run successfully:
+1. If things go well, the following commands should run successfully and you will see version of both the client and the server:
     ```console
     $ helm version
     ```